PundiAI/fx-core/docs/proto/fx-proto-docs.md

 ### RegisterERC20Proposal
 RegisterCoinProposal is a gov Content type to register a token pair

+Deprecated: Do not use.
+As of the Cosmos SDK release v0.46.x, there is no longer a need for an explicit MsgRegisterERC20. register ERC20 a simple MsgUpdateChainOracles can be invoked from the x/gov module via a v1 governance proposal.

 | Field | Type | Label | Description |